Cahuilla: History

-The first encounter with Europeans was in 1774, when Juan Bautista de Anza was looking for a trade route between Sonora and Monterey in Alta California.
+The Cahuilla's first encounter with Europeans was in 1774, when Juan Bautista de Anza was looking for a trade route between Sonora and Monterey in Alta California.
 Living far inland, the Cahuilla had little contact with Spanish soldiers, priests, or missionaries.
-Many of the Europeans viewed the desert as having little or no value, but rather a place to avoid.
+Many European settlers and tradespeople viewed the desert as of little or no value and to be avoided.
 The Cahuilla learned of Spanish missions and their culture from Indians living close to missions in San Gabriel and San Diego.
-The Cahuilla provided security against the raids of the tribes from the desert and mountains on its herds for the vaqueros that worked for the owners of the Rancho San Bernardino.
+The Cahuilla provided security against the raids of the tribes from the desert and mountains on its herds for the vaqueros who worked for the owners of the Rancho San Bernardino.

 The Cahuilla did not encounter Anglo-Americans until the 1840s.
 Chief Juan Antonio, leader of the Cahuilla Mountain Band, gave traveler Daniel Sexton access to areas near the San Gorgonio Pass in 1842.
-The Mountain Band also lent support to a U.S. Army expedition led by Lieutenant Edward Fitzgerald Beale, defending the party against attacks by Wakara and his band of Ute warriors.
+The Mountain Band also lent support to a U.S. Army expedition led by Lieutenant Edward Fitzgerald Beale, defending it against attacks by Wakara and his band of Ute warriors.

-During the Mexican–American War, Chief Juan Antonio led his warriors to join Californios led by José del Carmen Lugo in attacking their traditional enemy, the Luiseño.
+During the Mexican–American War, Juan Antonio led his warriors to join Californios led by José del Carmen Lugo in attacking their traditional enemy, the Luiseño.
 Lugo led this action in retaliation for the Pauma Massacre, in which the Luiseno had killed 11 Californios.
-The combined forces staged an ambush and killed 33–40 of the Luiseno warriors, an event that became known as the Temecula Massacre of 1847.
-(Academic historians disagree on the exact number of deaths, the estimate is 33–40; Luiseno oral tradition holds that more than 100 warriors were killed.)
+The combined forces staged an ambush and killed 33–40 Luiseno warriors, an event that became known as the Temecula Massacre of 1847.
+(Historians disagree on the exact number of deaths; Luiseno oral tradition holds that more than 100 warriors were killed.)
 In the treaty ending the war with Mexico, the US promised to honor Mexican land grants and policies.
 These included recognition of Native American rights to inhabit certain lands, but European-American encroachment on Indian lands became an increasing problem after the US annexed California.